A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

-Associating a subset of input trajectories to a reward function that is likely to generate it makes this extension challenging.
+Figure~\ref{fig:IRL_multipletasks} gives the schematic for this important \irl{} extension.
+Having to associate a subset of input trajectories from the demonstration to a reward function that likely generates it (also called the data association problem) makes this extension challenging.
 This becomes further complex when the number of involved tasks is not known.
+Diverse methods have sought to address the problem defined in Def.~\ref{def:extension_multi_task_irl}, and we briefly review them below.